Crater Glacier: Evolution

 With the volcanic activity from 2004 to 2008, the glacier lobes were pushed aside and overthickened by the growth of new volcanic domes.
-As the two streams of ice were compressed between the caldera wall and the new lava domes, the ice moved rapidly downhill, much like the squeezing of toothpaste out of a container.
+As the two streams of ice were compressed between the crater wall and the new lava domes, the ice moved rapidly downhill, much like the squeezing of toothpaste out of a container.
 This resulted in a very rapid advance of the glacier termini; first the western glacier arm merged with the rock glacier on the western crater wall and then, both arms of the Crater Glacier joined north 1980s lava dome in May 2008, despite the volcanic activity.
 In addition, the volcanic activity modified the surface of the glacier and transformed it from being mostly crevasse-free to being a chaotic jumble of icefalls heavily criss-crossed with crevasses and seracs due to movement of the crater floor and lava dome growth.
 At the south end, the new domes almost split the Crater Glacier into two separate glaciers and melted 10% in volume of the glacier's ice.
 However, cold rock on the edge of the glacier insulated the glacier ice from the 1300 F lava spewing out of the lava domes, easing concerns of a catastrophic lahar caused by glacier melting.
-The porous nature of the crater floor also reduced the amount of meltwater flowing out of the caldera.
+The porous nature of the crater floor also reduced the amount of meltwater flowing out of the crater.